 What are my company’s strengths and weaknesses?

 What sort of challenges does the industry present?

-Contemplating questions like these enable you to analyze what’s happening around the brand you’ll be constructing.
-It might seem too early to answer most of these questions since you experience every twist and turn in time, mulling over them could deliver you a competitive analysis.
+Contemplating questions like these enables you to analyze what’s happening around the brand you’ll be constructing.
+It might seem too early to answer most of these questions since you experience every twist and turn in time, but mulling over them could deliver you a competitive analysis.

 Goals and Core Values of Your Business Branding

 Once you’ve determined what your business is founded on and how it would operate under the brand name, you’ll be exploring the objectives and goals of your business.
 It’s always a good idea to connect your overarching aims with the core values of your business.